 If you’ve recently been injured as a maritime or offshore worker in Michigan, you may have many questions:

 We can help answer your questions in a free legal consultation.
+We can also explain the worker's compensation process and how you may seek compensation after a work injury.
 Contact our experienced Michigan Jones Act attorneys today.

 Michigan’s ports and harbors include commercial, government, and recreational facilities.
 The majority of marine cargo transportation occurs in terminals under the control of the Detroit/Wayne Country Port Authority.
 The Port of Detroit has either directly or indirectly created nearly 16,000 jobs in Southeast Michigan, accounting for $500 million in direct business revenue, $255 million in personal income, and $288 million in State and Federal tax revenue.